Quick Answer

 - Local councils: public building inspections, council housing stock checks

-We searched Reddit, TikTok, and Instagram to find real voices from roofers, drone pilots, and tradespeople who've made the switch to drone survey work.
+I searched Reddit, TikTok, and Instagram to find real voices from roofers, drone pilots, and tradespeople who have made the switch to drone survey work.
+Note: some TikTok content is US-based, so regulatory details differ, but the practical workflows and business outcomes translate well to the UK market.

 These YouTube videos are from real drone pilots and roofers who cover everything from first flights to commercial survey workflows.